evangipson/rime/README.md

 - Currently used as log storage
 - Up for grabs if [the party](#party) manages to [kill the white moose](#hunt-a-white-moose)
 - Will be renamed to "Inn & Out" when [the party](#party) acquires it, [Pillby](#pillby) is sure
+- It was actually named "Berry Bandagetown" or something like that :|

+###### Business Plan
+- Maximum expense die 1d4
+- Maximum revenue die 1d6
+- 2 employees is comfortable
+- Revenue per week is between -25 to 50
+- 120 gold to upgrade the downstairs and upstairs to generate revenue
+- 30 gold for first floor second upgrade (bar, kitchen storage)
+- 50 gold for second floor second upgrade (large suite)
+- 35 gold for the basement second upgrade
+- 110 + 120 + 35 for all upgrades

 ##### Lumber Camp
 - [Darnuth](#darnuth) is the foreman
 - [The white moose](#hunt-a-white-moose) is hanging out around the lumber camp

+##### The Lucky Liar
+- A tavern without bedrooms that is competing with [Ol' Berry Bushleagues](#ramshackle-inn)

+##### The Happy Scrim Shander
+- A shop that sells trinkets, and engravings
+- In [session 15](#session-15), [Chroneer](#chroneer) goes there with his [mummy wife](#shanar)

 ## Karakajjaka
 - A goblin camp to the southeast of [Icewind Dale](#icewind-dale)